 Benefits of the New Patent Plan

 The two main objectives of these options were to encourage creativity and promote innovation.
 But, that’s not all!
-The plan also seeks to accelerate the process and allow applicants to have their application decided in a shorter period of time.
+The plan also seeks to accelerate the process and allow applicants to have their applications decided in a shorter period of time.

-And Good News!
+And good news!
 They have!

-By the middle of 2020, the average time for a decision on fast track applications was only 13 months!
+By the middle of 2020, the average time for a decision on fast-track applications was only 13 months!

-Since these fast track options are doing so well, they implemented 3 new ones.
+Since these fast-track options are doing so well, they implemented 3 new ones.